William Whyte (historian): Biography

+Whyte completed the St Albans and Oxford Ministry Course in 2003, and in 2006 was ordained into the Anglican church.
+He served as a priest at Kidlington, and in 2017 he became an Associate Minister of St Peter's, Wolvercote.

+As Senior Responsible Owner and chair of the project board, Whyte is overseeing the construction of the Stephen A. Schwarzman Centre for the Humanities at the University of Oxford, the university's largest ever capital project.
+As of 2024 he also sits on the Heritage Committee of the British Academy as an external member.

-Whyte completed the St Albans and Oxford Ministry Course in 2003.
-In 2006, Whyte was ordained into the Anglican church and served as a priest at Kidlington.
-In 2017, he became an Associate Minister of St Peter's, Wolvercote.
-He is married to the historian Dr Zoë Waxman, daughter of Denis and Carole Waxman; Zoë is an associate at the University of Oxford's Oriental Institute and is a specialist on gender and genocide, especially women in the Holocaust.
+He is married to the historian Dr Zoë Waxman, daughter of Dennis and Carole Waxman; Zoë is an associate at the University of Oxford's Oriental Institute and is a specialist on gender and genocide, especially women in the Holocaust.
 Whyte and his wife have two sons.

 Research

-Whyte's research has focused on the built and natural environments, and how they play into narratives about modern British and European history.
+Whyte's research has centered on the constructed and natural surroundings, and their role in shaping narratives regarding contemporary British and European history.
 He has extensively studied the architecture of schools, universities, and churches.
 His publications include Oxford Jackson: Architecture, Education, Status, and Style 1835–1924 (Oxford University Press, 2006), Redefining Christian Britain Post-1945 Perspectives (co-authored with Jane Garnett, Matthew Grimley and Alana Harris; SCM Press, 2007), Nationalism and the Reshaping of Urban Communities in Europe, 1848-1914 (co-edited with Olive Zimmer; Palgrave Macmillan, 2011), Classes, Cultures, and Politics: Essays on British History for Ross McKibbin (co-edited with Clare Griffiths and J. J. Nott; Oxford University Press, 2011), The Established Church: Past, Present and Future (co-edited with Mark Chapman; T&T Clark, 2011), Redbrick: A Social and Architectural History of Britain's Civic Universities (Oxford University Press, 2015), and Unlocking the Church: The Lost Secrets of Victorian Sacred Space (Oxford University Press, 2017).